Gas and Bloating

 - Celiac Disease

 Everyone experiences gas and bloating at some time in their lives.
 Because each person’s digestive tract processes foods differently, it may be hard to pin-point the exact cause of your symptoms.
 Some of the causes may be everyday things that can be reduced or eliminated from your life, thus reducing the symptoms you experience from gas.
-However, if your gas and bloating persists, gets in the way of your every day routine, or becomes painful, you should see Kenneth Brown, M.D..
-Dr. Brown will then be able to rule out the major medical conditions and find a treatment regimen to keep you relatively gas free.
+However, if your gas and bloating persists, gets in the way of your everyday routine, or becomes painful, you should see a gastroenterologist.
+Dr. Brown will then be able to rule out the major-medical conditions and find a treatment regimen to keep you relatively gas and bloating-free.